lwyers2/uni-relational-database-assignment/README.md

 # uni-relational-database-assignment
-This is my final university project for a module in databases
+This is my final university project for a module in databases.
+The specification given was to create a relational database that replicates the hotel website 'Booking.com'.
+The dB should replicate how a user would search for a hotel, find a room, add any surcharges and book it for a specific date.
+The final report for this is also included.
+This module was given a merit classification.